someone-aka-sum1/Movie-Subtitles/README.md

 ![previous sentence](src/assets/screenshots/available-shortcuts.png)

-> Note that Netflix restricts the functionality of browser extensions.
-For this reason, some shortcuts and functionalities are not available on Netflix!
+> Note that Netflix and Disney+ restrict the functionality of browser extensions.
+For this reason, some shortcuts and functionalities are not available on Netflix and Disney+!

 ## Other Useful Features